couchbaselabs/mini-hacks/kitchen-sync/xamarin/project/README.md

 From within Xamarin Studio:

 - (1) We need to get a reference to our database object.
-To do that, add this in the `TaskManager` constructor:
+To do that, add the below to the `TaskManager` constructor in the 'TaskManager.cs' file:
 ```c#
 _db = Manager.SharedInstance.GetDatabase("kitchen-sync");
 ```